sfirke/janitor/vignettes/introduction.md

 -   It can (optionally) display `NA` values
     -   When `NA` values are present, it will calculate an additional column `valid_percent` in the style of SPSS
 -   It can (optionally) sort on counts
+-   It can be called with `%>%` in a pipeline
+-   When called on a factor, it will include missing levels in the result (levels not present in the vector)

 ``` r
 x <- c("a", "b", "c", "c", NA)